Guide to safety and driving on safari / driving in the nature reserve

 - Vehicle breakdown or vehicles getting stuck

-- Medical emergency such as heart-attack, dehydration etc
+- A medical emergency such as heart attack, dehydration etc

-- Emergencies/ trauma caused by animal attack - attacks by wild animals are however rare.
+- Emergencies/ trauma caused by the animal attack - attacks by wild animals is however rare.

 - Injuries from smaller animals, snake bites or insects

 - Injury to animals caused by road accidents etc. - rather avoid attending to injured animals yourself.
-The animal doesn't know you are trying to help and may bite or scratch in self-defense.
+The animal doesn't know you are trying to help and may bite or scratch in self-defence.

 The vehicles used on game drives are usually equipped with a first aid kit and guides might even know the basics of first-aid treatment.
 Most of these vehicles are equipped with both long-wave and short-wave radios and cell phones so that your guide/driver can contact lodges and camps and request medical attention or vehicle breakdown support.

-[Emergency info is available on your cellular phone at the mobile road safety website at arrivealive.mobi]
+[Emergency info is available on your cellular phone at the mobile road safety website at www.arrivealive.mobi]

 A safari game drive is intended as an opportunity for visitors to forget their problems and the outside world, to enjoy nature, become rejuvenated and recharged.
 Careful planning and preparation will make your African safari a journey to cherish.